dotnet/docs-maui/docs/migration/ios-binding-projects.md

 The `System.nfloat` type was removed from .NET iOS and replaced with the `System.Runtime.InteropServices.NFloat` type.
 Any code that refers to `System.nfloat` will have to be modified to use `nfloat`, or the the fully qualified typename.
 In addition, the `nfloat.CopyArray` methods don't exist in the `System.Runtime.InteropServices.NFloat` type.
 Such code should be rewritten to use `Buffer.CopyMemory` instead.

-### System.NMath

-The `System.NMath` type has moved from the `System` namespace to the `ObjCRuntime` namespace.
-Therefore, code that uses the `NMath` type won't compile unless the `ObjCRuntime` namespace is imported.
-Alternatively, you could use methods in the `System.Math` type instead, which have overloads that take `nint` and `nuint` values.

 ### NSObject.Handle type change

 The `NSObject.Handle` and `INativeObject.Handle` properties have changed type from `System.IntPtr` to a `ObjCRuntime.NativeHandle` struct.
 This means that many other parameters and return values should change type.
 For example: